Ice core research in Antarctica sheds new light on the role of sea ice for the carbon balance.

-To resolve this question researchers from Keele University, U.K., and the University of New South Wales (UNSW) in Sydney, Australia, travelled to the Patriot Hills Blue Ice Area to obtain new records of marine biomarkers captured in ice cores.
+To resolve this question researchers from Keele University, U.K., and the University of New South Wales (UNSW) in Sydney, Australia, traveled to the Patriot Hills Blue Ice Area to obtain new records of marine biomarkers captured in ice cores.
 Chris Fogwill, lead author of the study from Keele University, says “the cause of this long plateau in global atmospheric CO2 levels may be fundamental to understanding the potential of the Southern Ocean to moderate atmospheric CO2.
-Whilst recent reductions in emissions due to the Covid-19 pandemic have shown that we can reduce CO2, we need to understand the ways in which CO2 levels have been stabilised by natural processes, as they may be key to the responsible development of geoengineering approaches and remain fundamental to achieving our commitment to the Paris Agreement.”
+Whilst recent reductions in emissions due to the COVID-19 pandemic have shown that we can reduce CO2, we need to understand the ways in which CO2 levels have been stabilized by natural processes, as they may be key to the responsible development of geoengineering approaches and remain fundamental to achieving our commitment to the Paris Agreement.”

 Horizontal ice core analysis

 Blue ice areas are created by fierce, high-density katabatic winds that erode the top layer of snow effectively and expose the ice below.
 As a result, ice flows up to the surface, providing access to ancient ice below.
 While most Antarctic researchers drill down into the ice to extract samples with a conventional ice core, this team used a different method: horizontal ice core analysis.
-Chris Turney (UNSW, Sydney) says “Instead of drilling kilometres into the ice, we can simply walk across a blue ice area to travel back through time.
+Chris Turney (UNSW, Sydney) says “Instead of drilling kilometers into the ice, we can simply walk across a blue ice area to travel back through time.
 This provides the opportunity to sample large volumes of ice necessary for studying new organic biomarkers and DNA that were blown from the Southern Ocean onto Antarctica and preserved in the blue ice.”

-The results demonstrated a marked increase in the number and diversity of marine organisms across the 1,900 year period of the CO2 plateau, an observation never seen before.
-The team also conducted climate modelling revealing that this period coincided with the greatest seasonal changes in sea ice extent from summer to winter.
+The results demonstrated a marked increase in the number and diversity of marine organisms across the 1,900-year period of the CO2 plateau, an observation never seen before.
+The team also conducted climate modeling revealing that this period coincided with the greatest seasonal changes in sea ice extent from summer to winter.
 Together with the marine cores, these findings provide the first evidence of increased biological productivity record and suggest that processes in the Antarctic Zone of Southern Ocean may have caused the CO2 plateau.

 The team will use this work to underpin the development of climate models that seek to improve our understanding of future climate change.
-The inclusion of sea ice processes that control climate-carbon feedbacks in a new generation of models will be crucial for reducing uncertainties surrounding climate projections and help society adapt to future warming.
+The inclusion of sea ice processes that control climate-carbon feedbacks in a new generation of models will be crucial for reducing uncertainties surrounding climate projections and helping society adapt to future warming.